JanJaapPoos/DRuMFISH/WP2.md

 	Submodels for fishing mortality (F), survey catchability (Q) and recruitment (R) have to be given structure by the user, in the form of log-linear models.
 This choice should be based on knowledge of the biology of the stock, environmental conditions of the region, fishing gears and major management events.
 Testing:
 	It is stated that “The methods being developed are subject to extensive testing to evaluate their performance and to identify the appropriate configurations for different situations, as well as robust default settings”.
 However, no further details are given.

 Caveats:
 	The flexibility introduced in the model increases the possibility of over-parameterisation.
 	Users will need to know how to operate R.

-Pedersen, M.W. and C.W.
-Berg (In press).
+**Pedersen, M.W. and C.W.
+Berg (2016).
 A stochastic surplus production model in continuous time.
 Fish and Fisheries.
-DOI: 10.1111/faf.12174.
+DOI: 10.1111/faf.12174.**

 Abstract: Surplus production modelling has a long history as a method for managing data limited fish stocks.
 Recent advancements have cast surplus production models as state-space models that separate random variability of stock dynamics from error in observed indices of biomass.
 We present a stochastic surplus production model in continuous time (SPiCT), which in addition to stock dynamics also models the dynamics of the fisheries.
 This enables error in the catch process to be reflected in the uncertainty of estimated model parameters and management quantities.
 Benefits of the continuous-time state-space model formulation include the ability to provide estimates of exploitable biomass and fishing mortality at any point in time from data sampled at arbitrary and possibly irregular intervals.
 We show in a simulation that the ability to analyse subannual data can increase the effective sample size and improve estimation of reference points relative to discrete-time analysis of aggregated annual data.
 Finally, subannual data from five North Sea stocks are analysed with particular focus on using residual analysis to diagnose model insufficiencies and identify necessary model extensions such as robust estimation and incorporation of seasonality.
 We argue that including all known sources of uncertainty, propagation of that uncertainty to reference points and checking of model assumptions using residuals are critical prerequisites to rigorous fish stock management based on surplus production models.

 Data/information requirements: